Highbeek/MathWizz_react/README.md

 ## ⚛️ Technologies Used

-- **React**: The main library used for building the user interface and managing game state.
+- **React**: The main library used for building the user interface and managing the game state.
 - **Netlify**: The platform used for deploying and hosting the game.

 ## 🌟 Credits

-**Arithmetic Game** was created by the Highbeek.
-We hope you enjoy testing your math abilities with our game!
+**Arithmetic Game** was created by Highbeek.
+I hope you enjoy testing your math abilities with our game!

 ## 📝 Feedback and Contributions